-Co-Clinical Director Barbara Zawier, MSW, LCSW oversees most clinical service delivery and quality assurance activities at Places for People.
+Clinical Director of Special Projects Barbara Zawier, MSW, LCSW oversees most clinical service delivery and quality assurance activities at Places for People.
 She helps develop, update, and monitor standard operating procedures, crisis intervention services, staff development, and training.

 Before Places for People, Barb provided clinical services management and helped with the creation of Community Alternatives from November 1995 until the merger was complete in 2011.

-Scott Bayliff, the Co-Clinical Director for Places for People has been in the mental health field since 1985.
+Scott Bayliff, the Clinical Director - CPRP for Places for People has been in the mental health field since 1985.
 Scott is a graduate of Southern Illinois University at Carbondale where he received his Bachelor’s Degree in psychology in 1983.
 He received his Master’s of Science in Education from Eastern Illinois University in 1984, where his field of study was Guidance and Counseling.